alshedivat/al-folio/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 I am an Applied Economist from Universidad Centroamericana (UCA), Nicaragua.
-So far, my research experience has comprised international economics and development economics.
-Macroeconomics and monetary economics are also part of my academic and professional interests.
+Macroeconomics, international economics and monetary economics are my current academic and professional interests.

-Before entering UCA, I had participated in several mathematical olympiads, most notably, the International Mathematical Olympiad (IMO) and the Iberoamerican Mathematical Olympiad.
+Before entering UCA, I had participated in several mathematical olympiads, most notably, the International Mathematical Olympiad (IMO) and the Iberoamerican Mathematical Olympiad (IbMO).
 I am still actively involved in olympiad activities as an Euclidean Geometry instructor at Academia Sabatina de Jóvenes Talento (ASJTNIC), Nicaragua.

 I engaged in research contests during higher education, such as the 17th Symposium for Young Researchers, organized by UCA, and the 2020 Economics, Finance, and Development Award, carried out by the Central Bank of Nicaragua.